facebook

 Director 6–12 Curriculum, IM 9–12 Math™ v.
 I

 Kate is a writer, teacher, and curriculum designer.
-After a successful 8 years teaching high school mathematics and writing the popular blog f(t), she transitioned into a career in curriculum design.
+After a successful eight years teaching high school mathematics and writing the popular blog f(t), she transitioned into a career in curriculum design.

-As the instructional lead author of the IM 6–8 and IM Algebra 1, Geometry, and Algebra 2 curricula, Kate loves leading teams to create products that help teachers and students know, use, and enjoy mathematics.
+Kate was the instructional lead author of the IM 6–8 and IM geometry, algebra 1, and algebra 2 curricula, and loves leading teams to create products that help teachers and students know, use, and enjoy mathematics.

 Yenche Tioanda